eumel8/cosignwebhook/README.md

 up the E2E setup, run `make e2e-cleanup`.
 This will delete everything created by the E2E preparation.
 If you've already created the cluster and the keys, and you're actively testing new code, you may run `make e2e-images e2e-deploy test-e2e` to test your changes.

+In case you're running the tests on Apple devices, you may need to use deactivate the k3s dns fix (already implemented in the makefile).
+If your containers in the cluster don't start by skipping the fix, you may set `K3S_FIX_DNS` back to `1` in the `e2e-cluster` target.

 ## Local build